chaw/r7rs-libs/README.md

 (Remainder mostly in R7RS already: some added to `(slib common)` if necessary.)

-### Required SRFIs

-Some of the libraries require the following SRFIs (in place of related SLIB files):

-* srfi 1   Lists
-* srfi 13  Strings (For Chibi, alternatives are chosen from (chibi string) or implemented.)
-* srfi 27  Random Bits
-* srfi 60  Integers as Bits
-* srfi 63  Arrays
-* srfi 69  Hash Tables
-* srfi 132 Sorting

 ## SRFIs

-A few SRFIs are implemented here.
-These fill gaps in those SRFIs provided by some implementations and support the above libraries.
-Provided SRFIs:
+A few SRFIs are provided here.
+These fill gaps in those SRFIs provided by some implementations and support the remaining libraries.
+The implementation-specific SRFIs are organised in the 'srfis' folder, by implementation, including:

 * srfi 27  for Kawa only: A wrapper around the JVM's Random class.
-* srfi 60  for Chibi (still used in SLIB)
-* srfi 63  SLIB's array.scm implemented as a srfi library
 * srfi 64  for Gauche and Chibi
-* srfi 132 for Chibi, Gauche and Kawa

-The implementation-specific SRFIs are organised in the 'srfis' folder, by implementation.

-The 'srfi' folder contains SRFIs for all implementations:
+The 'srfi' folder contains SRFIs for all R7RS implementations:

+* srfi 2   and-let\*
+* srfi 8   receive
 * srfi 42  Eager Comprehensions (lightly modified reference implementation)
+* srfi 63  SLIB's array.scm implemented as a srfi library
 * srfi 151 Bitwise Operations (reference implementation tailored to R7RS implementations) - anticipating its acceptance in place of srfi 142

-For compatibility with the Red Edition http://trac.sacrideo.us/wg/wiki/RedEdition it is planned to rewrite:

-* srfi 69 -> srfi 125 (scheme hash-table)

 ## Weinholt (partial)